Lead field ECG

 Step 1: Visualizing Sensitivity

 Before analyzing the signals, we inspect the sensitivity maps to verify that our virtual electrodes are correctly oriented.
-Load the LF_*.igb files in Meshalyzer or Paraview.
+Load the LF_*.igb files in Meshalyzer or Paraview (see the examples in the visualization section to learn how to do this).

 09_leadfield/02_09_LF_I.jpeg

-The Lead Field sensitivity map for Lead I, should show a clear dipole pattern with positive sensitivity on the left side and negative sensitivity on the right side of the heart.
+The lead field sensitivity map for Lead I should show a clear dipole pattern with positive sensitivity on the left side and negative sensitivity on the right side of the toy heart.

 Step 2: Validating the ECG